spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 A. These changes are applicable to users with public projects on the free tier of GitLab SaaS.
 These changes do not apply to self-managed free and paid tier users, SaaS paid tier users, and community programs - including GitLab for Open Source, Education and Startups users.

 **Q. What is the effective date of the changes?**
-A. The CI/CD limits on public projects will be applicable for all users including paid and free tier with public projects starting June 1, 2022.
-Public projects on the free tier will stop receiving Ultimate entitlements by default starting July 1, 2022.
+A. The CI/CD limits on public projects will be applicable for all users including paid and free tier with public projects starting 2022-06-01.
+Public projects on the free tier will stop receiving Ultimate entitlements by default starting 2022-07-01.

 **Q. How can I retain the Ultimate entitlements for my public projects?**
 A. There are two ways: